-Installation shall be in accordance with ASTM D2321 and ADS' published installation guidelines, with the exception that minimum cover in trafficked areas for 4" through 30" (100 to 750 mm) diameters shall be one foot (0.3 m) in single run applications.
-Backfill for minimum cover situations shall consist of Class 1 (compacted), Class 2 (minimum 90% SPD) or Class 3 (minimum 95% SPD) material.
+Installation shall be in accordance with ASTM D2321 and ADS' recommended installation guidelines, with the exception that minimum cover in trafficked areas for 4- through 48-inch (100 to 1200 mm) diameters shall be one foot (0.3 m) and for 60-inch (1500 mm) diameter, the minimum cover shall be two feet (0.6 m) in single run applications.
+Backfill for minimum cover situations shall consist of Class 1 (compacted), Class 2 (minimum 90% SPD) or Class 3 (minimum 95%) material.
 Maximum fill heights depend on embedment material and compaction level; please refer to Technical Note 2.01.
 Contact your local ADS representative or visit our website adspipe.com for a copy of the latest installation guidelines.